 Telematics Gateway Unit

 This telematics gateway unit is summer 2019’s newest addition to Raptor Telematics product line, manufactured by a global leader in telematics manufacturing.
 This unit meets automotive quality standards, approved by major US and European OEMs, heavy-duty vehicle manufactures, and agricultural implement suppliers–a capability not found in most rugged embedded controllers!

-To learn more about this new hardware, contact our sales team or click the button below.
+To learn more about this new hardware, contact our sales team or visit our wiki.